2026 Education Policy

 Registrants who do not achieve the minimum passing grade will be granted one (1)

 opportunity to rewrite the exam or assignment.
-An Exam Rewrite Fee plus
+An Exam Rewrite Fee plus applicable

-is not achieved on the exam rewrite, the registrant must retake the course and pay
+conclusion date.
+If the passing grade is not achieved on the exam rewrite, the registrant

-the full registration fee.
+must retake the course and pay the full registration fee.

 Accommodations

-circumstances.
-Our goal is to ensure that all students have the flexibility and
+Our goal is to ensure that all students have the flexibility and support they need to

-support they need to succeed, even in times of unexpected difficulty.
-Registrants
+succeed, even in times of unexpected difficulty.
+All accommodation requests must be

 Accessibility

-Our institution is dedicated to fostering an equitable learning environment that
+Our institution is dedicated to fostering an equitable learning environment that supports

-individual learning needs to ensure equal access to educational opportunities.
+needs to ensure equal access to educational opportunities.
+Registrants are required to

-Registrants are required to email education@reic.com a minimum of five (5)
+email education@reic.ca a minimum of five (5) calendar days prior to the start date of

-calendar days prior to the start date of the course to discuss accessibility.
+the course to discuss accessibility.

 3.2